DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Preliminaries

 \textbf{Contextual MDPs.} Following \citet{kirk2023survey}, we model the set of environment instances we aim to generalise over as a Contextual-MDP (CMDP) $\mathcal{M} = \langle \sA, \sO, \sS, \mathcal{T}, \Omega, R, p_0(\rs|\rvx), \gamma, \sX_C, p(\rvx)\rangle$.
 In a CMDP, the reward function and the transition and observation kernels also depend on the context set $\sX_C$ with associated distribution $p(\rvx)$, that is we have $\mathcal{T} : \sS \times \sX_C \times \sA \rightarrow \Delta^\sS$, $\Omega: \sS \times \sX_C \rightarrow \Delta^\sO$, $R:\sS \times \sX_C \times \sA \rightarrow \sR$.
 Each element $\vx \in \sX_C$ is not observable by the agent and instantiates a level $\lvl_\vx$ of the CMDP with initial state distribution $p_0(\rs|\rvx)$.
 The CMDP is equivalent to a POMDP if we consider its state space to be $\sS \times \sX_C$, which means that the agent is always in a partially observable setting, even when the state space of individual levels is fully observable.

 We assume access to a parametrisable simulator with parameter space $\sX$, with $\sX_C \subset \sX$.
-While prior work expects $\sX_C$ to correspond to all solvable levels in $\sX$, we will extend our analysis to the more general setting in which there may be more than one CMDP within $\sX$, whereas we aim to solve a specific target CMDP.
+While prior work expects $\sX_C$ to correspond to all solvable levels in $\sX$ (often defined as the levels in which a positive return is achievable), we will extend our analysis to the more general setting in which there may be more than one CMDP within $\sX$, whereas we aim to solve a specific target CMDP.
 We refer to levels with parameters $\vx \in \sX_C$ as \textit{in-context} and to levels outside of this set as \textit{out-of-context}.